hantsy/jakartaee9-starter-boilerplate/docs/upgrade.md

 ### Getting Glassfish v6.0.0.M1

-Download [Glassfish v6.0.0.M1](https://eclipse-ee4j.github.io/glassfish/download), extract files into your discs.
+Download [Glassfish v6.0.0.M1](https://eclipse-ee4j.github.io/glassfish/download) and extract files into your discs.

-Open your terminal, and enter the *glassfish6/bin* folder, and start up Glassfish manually by executing the following command.
+Open your terminal, and switch to the *glassfish6/bin* folder, and start up Glassfish manually by executing the following command.

 ```bash
 asadmin start-domain domain1
 ```
-### Clean up the Jakarta EE 8 codes
+### Clean up the Jakarta EE 8 Codes

 Now let's clean up the codes of [Jakarta EE 8 starter](https://github.com/hantsy/jakartaee8-starter)  and migrate to Jakarta EE 9 step by step.